Key Takeaways

 More than 90% of claims are settled outside of court, but when the demand letter does not result in the desired outcome and the insurance company either (1) fails to accept the offer as-is and counteroffer with a reasonable amount; or (2) denies the claim altogether, the case may very well go to court.
 Your personal injury lawyer will discuss with you what your best options are.

 Where to file your lawsuit is often a reason for frustration among victims of personal injury, and which is also another reason why having a lawyer work on your behalf so that you can focus on healing is best in these circumstances.
 That said, in simple terms, the court to file a lawsuit is determined in large part by the amount of the demand.
-For personal injury cases in North Carolina, if you are seeking less than $5,000 in damages, you will file your personal injury complaint in the Small Claims section of District Court in either the county in which you live or where the accident happened.
-Lawsuits ranging between $5,000 and $10,000 will be filed in District Court.
-Lawsuits more than $10,000 will be filed with the Superior Court of the county in which you live or where the accident happened.
+For personal injury cases in North Carolina, if you are seeking less than $25,000 in damages, you will file your personal injury complaint in the District Court in either the county in which either you or the at-fault party lives.
+Lawsuits seeking damages of more than $25,000 will be filed in the Superior Court of the county in which you live or the at-fault party lives.

 The lawsuit begins when a complaint is filed with the appropriate court and served on the defendant(s).
 The defendant(s), whether a person or entity, has 30 days after the complaint is served to file a response.
 At the same time, it should be mentioned, the defendant(s) has the option to file either or both (1) a countersuit if it believes the plaintiff harmed the defendant in any way; or (2) a cross-claim if it contends another party is responsible for the cause of the injury suffered.